What is a Solidarity Action Day?

 Why are there only 7 organizations in the network?

 Not all established Solidarity Action Day organizations acting in Europe are part of the SAME network.
 There are multiple reasons for this, e.g. no interest or not sharing our values.
 On the other hand, SAME actively supports new Action Day initiatives by inviting young people interested in organizing an Action Day in their own country to Summer Camp as observers.
 We are also working on a starter’s kit for new initiatives.
-We do, however, demand that organizations that want to join the network comply with all the Basic Common Principles.
+We do, however, demand that organizations that want to join the network comply with the Basic Common Principles and the SAME Quality Guidelines.

 Can I join SAME?
 How can I support the network?